pratsingh/pratsingh.github.io/README.md

 ##  <span style="color: #01579b;">About Me</span>
-Hi, my name is Pratt!
-I am a June 2020 new grad from the University of Washington in Seattle.
-I graduated with a B.S. in Physics, which exposed me to numerous domains such as problem solving, data analysis, hypothesis testing, databases, version control, technical writing, machine learning and most importantly- collaboration.
-I enjoy working on projects that apply these techniques and allow for practical use of data techniques.
-Outside of work, I love watching movies, hiking, try new cafés, weightlift, and read!
+Hi, I'm Pratt!
+I graduated June, 2020 from the University of Washington in Seattle.
+I graduated with a B.S. in Physics, which exposed me to numerous domains such as problem solving, data analysis, hypothesis testing, databases, version control, technical writing, machine learning and most importantly- collaboration. <br>
+I enjoy problem solving and working on projects that apply these techniques and allow for practical use of data techniques.
+Outside of work, I love watching movies, hiking, trying new cafés, and reading!
 ##  <span style="color: #01579b;">Portfolio</span> <span style="color: #91d3f5;"> // </span> <span style="color: #01579b;">Projects</span>
 ## Finding the Best Markets to Advertise an E-Learning Product
 Tools used: Python (Pandas, NumPy, matplotlib, seaborn). <br>